 What is the difference between early orthodontic treatment and regular orthodontic treatment, and why might my child need early treatment?
-How will early treatment benefit my child in the long run?
+How will early treatment benefit my son or daughter in the long run?

 These are just a few of the questions surrounding the topic of early orthodontic treatment for children.
 The American Association of Orthodontists recommends that children see an orthodontist as early as age seven.
-At this point the orthodontist will evaluate whether your child will need orthodontic treatment.
+At this point we will evaluate whether your little one will need orthodontic treatment.

-How to tell if your child may need early orthodontic treatment:
+How to tell if your child may need early orthodontic treatment

 - Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all permanent teeth around age 13).
-Losing baby teeth early can cause loss of space
+Losing baby teeth early can cause loss of space.

-- Underbites or crossbites, the lower teeth should never overlap the upper teeth
+- Underbites or crossbites: the lower teeth should never overlap the upper teeth.

-- Your child continues sucking his or her thumb or fingers after age five. finger habits can cause the upper jaw to become narrow and flare the front teeth.
+- Your child continues sucking his or her thumb or fingers after age five.
+Finger habits can cause the upper jaw to become narrow and flare the front teeth.

-- Mouth breathing, can cause narrowing of the palate and sleep problems
+- Mouth breathing can cause narrowing of the palate and sleep problems.

 - Teeth that don’t come together in a normal manner or fail to erupt